Which is the best MIDI keyboard for FL Studio?

 - Compact Design – The Alesis V-Mini is among the most compact MIDI keyboards on the market, perfect for taking around the block.

-- Features – Despite its size, the Alesis V-Mini doesn’t exclude mainstream MIDI controller features with 4 backlit drum pads and 4 assignable knobs, plus pitch bend and modulation control.
+- Features – Despite its size, the Alesis V-Mini doesn’t exclude mainstream MIDI controller features with 4 backlit drum pads and 4 assignable knobs, plus pitch bend, pitch wheels and modulation control.

 - Price – Pick up a high-end Alesis product for a price that isn’t daunting.